Key MEDLINE® Indicators Archive: FY1996-1999

 9eXtensible Markup Language

-10See Errata Fact Sheet for definitions.
+10See Errata, Retractions, and Other Linked Citations in PubMed for definitions.
 NLM began to report retracted articles separately in FY2003.
 Prior to that the numbers reported were Retraction Notices only.

 11No maintenance was done on comments and errata from October 2000 - April 2001 as the new maintenance system was being developed and tested.